cheese-cakee/Benchmarking-GEMM/README.md

 }
 ```

 **The Flaw:** We are still thrashing the CPU cache.
 In C++, matrices are stored in row-major order.
 Accessing `B[k * N + j]` inside the k loop forces the CPU to jump forward in memory by N elements every iteration, missing the cache entirely.
+At small sizes the compiler may auto-correct the naive version, but on large matrices the write-through penalty is severe.

 ### 3. Loop Reordering (ikj Loop) - The Cache Magic